gvwilson/thirdbit/src/fiction/in-heck/index.md

 ### Papa Roo (Maddy)

-FIXME: Thoughtful and Special Blazes go with Sindy; Bee Six Vee hauls the wagon away alone.

 Maddy watched in horror
 as Special Blazes and Thoughtful loaded Sindy into the trailer cage.
 She had to do something, but what?
-Thoughtful would knock her out with a dart if she revealed herself, and—she gulped.
-As far as anyone knew she had been kidnapped by a flying bot.
+Thoughtful would knock her out with a dart if she revealed herself, and as far as anyone knew she had been kidnapped by a flying bot.
-Nobody would think to blame the Operators if she was never seen again.
+Nobody would blame the Operators if she was never seen again.

-The wagon jostled as Thoughtful and Special Blazes climbed back onto its front seat.
+She scrambled back into the wagon just before Thoughtful and Special Blazes climbed back onto its front seat.
+The tiger said something she didn't catch.
-Bee Six Vee turned the wagon around and began heading back the way they had come.
+"Yeah?" the rabbit replied sourly as Bee Six Vee turned the wagon around.
+"Then why do I feel like day-old poop?"

+"It gets better with practice,"
+Special Blazes told her.
+"Hey Bee—come on,
+let's get you out of here before we lose you."

+The wagon began to pick up speed.
-The little cleaning bot beeped at her.
+The cleaning bot beeped beside her.
+"???"

-"I know," she hissed.
+"Quiet!" she hissed.
 "Just let me think."

-In the end it was the landscape that made her decision for her.
+In the end the landscape made her decision for her.
-A few minutes away from the gate to Heck, the Makers' road dipped slightly and swung closer to the Mire—close enough that drooping willows grew right up to the road's shoulder.
+A few minutes away from the gate to Heck, the Makers' road swung closer to the Mire to avoid a little gully—close enough that drooping willows grew right up to the road's shoulder.
-Maddy unlatched the tailboard of the wagon as quietly as she could, then picked up the little cleaning bot and wriggled backward on her belly until her legs were dangling over the edge.
+Maddy unlatched the tailboard of the wagon as quietly as she could, then wriggled backward on her belly until her legs were dangling over the edge.

 A little further…
 a little further…
 Her boots scraped against the pavement.
-She started running in big, bounding steps, then took a deep breath and slid out of the wagon.
+She grabbed the little cleaning bot and started running in big, bounding steps, then took a deep breath and let go of the wagon.

-It almost worked.
-She managed three more steps before her toe caught and she went sprawling, tearing a hole in her skirt and skinning both knees.
+She managed three steps before her toe caught and sent her sprawling, tearing a hole in her skirt and skinning both knees.
+"Ow ow ow," she whimpered,
-*Ow ow ow,* she whimpered in her head, still clutching the cleaning bot in one arm.
+still clutching the cleaning bot in one arm.

-The wagon rolled around a bend and vanished behind the trees.
+The wagon disappeared around a bend.
-Maddy struggled to her feet,
-limped over to a fallen log,
-and sat down.
+Maddy limped over to a fallen log and sat down.
 "There," she said,
 setting the cleaning bot on the spongy ground beside her.